Shixionghu/shixionghu.github.io/_pages/about.md

 <p>
 <font face = "calibri">
 Hi, I am Shixiong Hu.
 I am now a PhD student at the University of Connecticut, Department of Earth Sciences.
-I have board research interests in simulating past catastrophic climatic disasters and their infrastructure damages, including asteroid impacts, wildfires, and volcanic eruptions.
+I have broad research interests in simulating past catastrophic climatic disasters and their infrastructure damages, including asteroid impacts, wildfires, and volcanic eruptions.
 Currently, I am fascinated with the Late Cretaceous-Paleogene Mass Extinction (66Ma), triggered by global wildfires coincident with the Chicxulub Asteroid impact that eliminated over 75% of the species on Earth.
 I have been using CESM-CARMA model on the Cheyenne supercomputer to perform climate simulations.
 </font>
 </p>

 # More about me
 <p>
 <font face = "calibri">
-In my spare time, I love reading Philosophy works from Ludwig Wittgenstein.
+In my spare time, I love reading Philosophy works by Ludwig Wittgenstein.
 His work and quotes inspire me to keep moving and pursue a meaningful life.
 Moreover, I also love writing and reading fantasy novels.
 <p>
 "the world is everything that is the case" ------Ludwig Wittgenstein
 </p>